kilrau/Lightning-Swap-PoC-v2/LIGHTNING-00-install.md

 ## Multiple Exchanges setup
 We are going to setup two exchanges on a single machine.
 For that we would need to run 2x5 processes.
 Luckily, we can share the BTCD and the LTCD between the two exchanges so we can set everything up using 8 processes.

 Since everything is running on a single machine, we need to assign different working director and ports for each process.
-We will use the following schema:

-### directory/port allocation
-TBD
+More aboit this later.

 ### Terminal setting
 It is recommended to open 9 terminals to be used with this PoC, allowing each component to run in its own terminal with an additional terminal being used for commands (CLI)